DORA · DORA Article 28 RoI · NIS2 · Basel III OR · FAIR-based Quantification · European-built

 Governance Model

-Clear accountability across both modules.
+Role-based accountability across

 📊